Annex-Engineering/Chhogori-K2/README.md

 Our discord server can be found here: https://discord.gg/MzTR3zE

-The goals of this project are as follows:
+This project is still in flux, things may change, the goals of this project are as follows:

 - Fully Enclosed Design
 - 2020 and 2040 Frame Members